- Remove tax-free cash from your house even with a joint ownership

 The 1st and 2nd charge lender will want to know if the property is a Detached freehold house or a Leasehold flat and if the resident is an AST Tenant.

-It’s usual to encounter people looking for lumpsum lifetime mortgages, monthly payment lifetime mortgage or home reversion plans, however, Aviva like The Exeter Equity Release are keen to see paperwork to show your personal circumstances in the form of bank statements.
+It’s usual to encounter people looking for lump sum lifetime mortgages, monthly payment lifetime mortgages or home reversion plans; however, Aviva, like The Exeter Equity Release, is keen to see paperwork to show your personal circumstances in the form of bank statements.

 Lenders for UK Equity Release